autostatic/rtcqs/README.md

 ### Virtual Environment

 Make sure the virtual environment module is installed, on Ubuntu this would be `python3-venv`.
-Then create a virtual environment in the rtcqs-python directory and install PySimpleGUIQt in there.
+Then create a virtual environment in the rtcqs directory and install PySimpleGUIQt in there.

 ```
 python3 -m venv venv &&